davharris/tutoR/README.md

 ---------------------

 ## 2-3 examples where scripting saves massive time/effort/errors
-  * Scraping data from the web
+  * Scraping data from the web & saving as .csv
-  * Analyzing multiple Excel data sets the same way (with plots)
+  * Analyzing multiple .csv data sets the same way (with plots)

 ## Why R?
   * It's what your colleagues use